mLeveIST/SIRS/docs/INFRASTRUCTURE.md

 **all_playbooks.yaml**, some steps have to be run first otherwise some errors can occur.

-Next playbook to run has to be *ssh-addkey.yaml* with the option *--ask-pass* which will then prompt for a password, being the default password that was used **vagrant**.
+First playbook to run has to be *ssh-addkey.yaml* with the option *--ask-pass* which will then prompt for a password, being the default password that was used **vagrant**.
 Run the command